 Thus, not only is the Division's long standing interpretation entitled to deference as no changes have been made to the law by the legislature in 30 years, if a statute is considered ambiguous, deference is given to an administrative agency charged with the interpretation and enforcement of the statute.
 Auto Body Ass'n of Rhode Island v.
 Dept. of Bus.
-Regulation, 996 A.2d 91 (R.I.
+Regulation, 996 A.2d iii.
+Equity

+91 (R.I.
 2010).
 While this statute is not ambiguous, the Division is afforded deference for its consistent and uniform interpretation of said statute.

-iii.
-Equity

-The Taxpayer argued that the denial of his refund request was unfair as he had earned the money and the State could afford the refund and there is an ongoing pandemic.
+The Taxpayer argued that he suffered many hardships during the years 2019 to 2021.
 In terms of an equitable/fairness argument, equitable principles are not applicable to administrative proceedings.
 See Nickerson v.
 Reitsma, 853 A.2d 1202 (R.I.
 2004) (Supreme Court vacated a Superior Court order that vacated an agency sanction on equitable grounds).
+Despite the Taxpayer's trying circumstances, the statute does not provide for a hardship exemption.
+Rather the statute allows for a two (2) year period from the date the taxes were due to request a refund.
+The Taxpayer filed his return after that two (2) year period.